TC39 - ECMAScript®

 Scope - Programme of work

-TC39 has bi-monthly face to face meetings, usually in California (the Bay area).
+TC39 has bi-monthly face to face meetings, usually on the West Coast but one meeting per year takes place in Europe.
 In addition, at least one meeting is held in Redmond, WA (July meeting usually).
-Attendance at meetings is controlled by Ecma-International by-laws and rules.
+Attendance at meetings is controlled by Ecma International By-laws and Rules.
 Visitors on a one-time basis are usually approved by the Secretary General and requests should be directed to him for approval.

 - 29-31 January 2019 (at GoDaddy in Scottsdale)